Volunteer

 Kings River Cleanup

-The Kings River Cleanup occurs on the third Saturday of every month at 8:00 AM, rain or shine.
+The Kings River Cleanup occurs on the third Saturday of every month, rain or shine.
 With your help and the help of volunteers like you, we can maintain the Kings River’s natural beauty for all to enjoy.
 We clean a different part of the lower Kings River each month so sign up below to stay in the know!

 SIGN UP TO VOLUNTEER FOR THE KINGS RIVER CLEANUP HERE